sourcery-ai-experiments/blog.nathanv.me/content/posts/boinc-with-sge.md

 as possible, we prefer to install applications to our network file share rather than locally on each compute node.
 Also, all of our compute nodes are headless, and BOINC usually ships with a GUI manager.
-This quickly rules out simply using the package manager, and the prebuilt binaries available are severely out-of date.
+This quickly rules out simply using the package manager and the prebuilt binaries available are severely out-of date.
 This leaves us with compiling from source.

 ```bash